jasonbarbee/dnac-bulk/README.md

 * Long term, once Cisco publishes a real DNA API, I don't know what will happen to this tool.

 # Likely roadmap
+* Better documentation
 * Rethink the way voice address pools are handled.

 # License
 MIT License.
+Copyright Jason Barbee 2018.

 # Want Professional DNA / SD-Access Assistance?
-TekLinks is a Cisco Gold Partner that offers professional services to support your DNA SD-Access design and installation.
+C Spire is a Cisco Gold Partner that offers professional services to support your DNA SD-Access design and installation.

-Visit www.teklinks.com and contact us to talk more.
+Visit www.cspire.com for more information